Librarika/manual/docs/getting-started.md

 Sometime, your mail server may reject the emails we sent from librarika.
 It mostly happens with corporate mail servers with custom domains.
 If that happens, please discuss with your system administrator to whitelist librarika.com domain for your organization.

-Email communication is very import for a library admin, so please make sure you receive the emails sent from Librarika.
+Email communication is very important for a library admin, so please make sure you receive the emails sent from Librarika.

 Otherwise, you will miss important emails regarding your library.

 #### Multiple Libraries

-It is ok to create multiple libraries under same the Librarika account.
+It is ok to create multiple libraries under the same Librarika account.

 ---